 - Modern theme

 Choosing a perfect WordPress theme for your blog or business website is not an easy task.
 There are countless themes out there, which may look good, but when you start using them, you realize it is not your cup of tea.

 Nonetheless, a lot of theme developers recommend their own theme framework, which is also not an idle choice, as, after a year or two, the framework becomes outdated due to a lack of regular updates.

 That is why, it is of utmost importance for you to be aware of those themes, and frameworks, which are going to exist for years.
 For a long period of time, Genesis used to be one such framework, and now I feel it is the era of Astra themes.

 I recently used the Astra theme on one of my niche websites (I shifted from Genesis to Astra), and it turned out to be a great decision.
 I feel now if you have to pick a theme for your next project, Astra should be your choice.

 Today, I’m sharing a detailed review of the Astra WordPress theme, and I will help you decide whether Astra is that theme for your site.

-The best part about Astra is, it is a free WordPress theme, and run by some of the smartest folks of WordPress industry.
+The best part about Astra is, that it is a free WordPress theme, and run by some of the smartest folks in the WordPress industry.
 The team is based out of Pune, and I also happened to spend some time learning about their inspirational story.

 You’ll learn more about some of the biggest reasons why Astra is so popular.
 Then, I’ll take you hands-on and show you how it works, as well as help you decide between Astra free vs Pro.